 In the last 7 years which is from the time of inception.
 Axis fund, ICICI fund, and NIFTY 50 have shown an annualized return of 14.18%, 12.17%, and 8.45% respectively.

-Please find the year on year performance of both the funds when compared to benchmark NIFTY 50 Index.
+Please find the year-on-year performance of both the funds when compared to the benchmark NIFTY 50 Index.

 In the last 6 and lesser month performance, ICICI fund, and Nifty 50 have performed more than Axis fund.

 The performance of the Axis fund is majorly due to lesser holding, only 33 securities.
 In which they have focused more on the stocks which will be leading the Index.

 As the market grows.
 The fund also grows in long run.
 While the index falls, the fund’s NAV tends to fall.